evnik/XcodeRN/Xcode12Beta3.md

     **Workaround**: Debug to device, or update to macOS Catalina 10.15.5 or later.

+*   Debugging a Rosetta process using LLDB from the command line can take a long time to launch.
+(63793175)

+    **Workaround**: Open Xcode to prepare the cache used for debugging Rosetta processes.

 *   Xcode may crash when selecting the FPS Debug Gauge while debugging a game project on macOS.
 (64213691)

     **Workaround**: Select another gauge or show a different file in the editor before clicking the Stop button.

 *   Xcode may crash after capturing a view hierarchy.
 (64334442)

+*   A widget extension may not activate when being debugged, and the debugger will not attach.
+(64273278)

+    **Workaround**: Delete the containing iOS App from the device and Run again from Xcode.

 *   The Memory Graph Debugger may incorrectly classify the origin of types defined in SwiftUI apps in the current Xcode workspace.
 The Debug navigator may list these types in the wrong sections and incorrectly filter them out when you select “Show only content from workspace.”
 (63899779)

     **Workaround**: Deselect “Show only content from workspace” to discover objects of all types.

-*   A widget extension may not activate when being debugged, and the debugger will not attach.
-(64273278)

-    **Workaround**: Delete the containing iOS App from the device and Run again from Xcode.
+*   Xcode may crash when opening a debug gauge.
+(64181692)

 ### Documentation Viewer